Tyreek Hill: 2025

 Hill made his 2025 debut against the Indianapolis Colts.
-He had four receptions on six targets, for 40 yards, as the Dolphins were blown out 33-8.
-In week 4, on September 29, 2025, Hill suffered a gruesome season-ending injury on national television during the Dolphins 27-21 victory over the New York Jets and was taken to a local hospital.
+He had four receptions on six targets, for 40 yards, as the Dolphins were blown out 33–8.
+In week 4, on September 29, 2025, Hill suffered a gruesome season-ending injury on national television during the Dolphins 27–21 victory over the New York Jets and was taken to a local hospital.
 The following day he underwent major surgery to repair his dislocated left knee and multiple torn ligaments, including his anterior cruciate ligament (ACL).
 Initial indications were that the surgery went well and that he would be able to play in the 2026 season.

-He finished his 2025 season with 21 receptions for 265 yards and a touchdown.
+He finished his 2025 season with 21 receptions for 265 yards and a touchdown.'

+On February 16, 2026, Hill was released by the Dolphins.